bigmlcom/python/README.md

 By default, before invoking the creation of a new resource the binding checks that the status of resource that is passed as a parameter is `FINISHED`.
 You can change how often the status will be checked with the `wait_time` argument.
-By default it is setup to 3 seconds.
+By default, it is set to 3 seconds.

 ### Creating sources